gau-nernst/macaque-detection/centernet_training/README.md

 python train.py fit --configs/centernet.yaml --configs configs/macaque.yaml
 ```

+Training is done in 2 steps

+- Pre-training on macaqueposev1
+- Fine-tuning on some macaque videos from NTU students

 ## Export weights for Vitis AI

 Extract state dict from the saved checkpoint and rename the keys: